FILM70242

 Detailed Description

-This course will provide learners with a foundational knowledge and understanding of key leadership theories and collaboration techniques.
-Participants will learn practical ways in which to build on existing skills, clearly identifying and defining them, while effectively applying them to the virtual production environment.
-Throughout the course, participants will reflect on the importance of promoting employment equity and access for professionals from underserved and underrepresented communities within the industry and will promote inclusive teambuilding.
-Learners will emerge from this course with the essential knowledge and skills required to be an effective virtual production crew member who can navigate and troubleshoot problems on set, be resilient, be resourceful and communicative, and will have the tools to effectively plan for a healthy work/life balance.
+This course will provide learners with a foundational knowledge and understanding of leadership and collaboration techniques for virtual production.
+Participants will learn practical ways in which to build on existing skills, while effectively applying them to the virtual production environment.
+Learners will emerge from this course with the essential knowledge and skills required to be a resilient, resourceful, communicative and effective virtual production crew member who can navigate and troubleshoot problems on set.

 Course Critical Performance and Learning Outcomes